About our Treatment Programs

 Question: Can I smoke while in treatment?

 Answer: We do allow patients 18 years and older and residing on the adult residential unit to smoke if they choose to, however, we strongly advise individuals to consider participating in a smoking cessation regimen during their time with us in order to ensure the most optimal healing.
 We understand that this is an important decision that only the individual can make, however, we also know that by making this decision to quit the use of all mood-altering chemicals, a person is increasing their chances for long-term success.
 There will be several educational programs as well as information on some medical options to help quit.
-All residents in our adolescent residential program are not allowed to smoke even if they are of legal age.

 Question: I am interested in medication assisted treatment using Suboxone.
 Is that available at Fountain Centers?